 Walk from Standen to Selsfield Common and back

-An 8.5 mile (13.5km) walk for more experienced walkers, to and from Selsfield Common, a heathland habitat of the High Weald AONB with bilberry flowers in the spring.
+A moderate walk for more experienced walkers, to and from Selsfield Common, a heathland habitat of the High Weald Area of Outstanding Natural Beauty (AONB) with bilberry flowers in the spring.

 From the lower car park, walk back up to the main entrance and out past the sandstone rocks along the drive to the end where it joins the road.
-On the public road, turn left, walk 50 yards past the green triangle with newly planted trees.
+On the public road, turn left, walk 50yd (45m) past the green triangle with newly planted trees.

-Follow this path beside a green wire fence, until it reaches a concrete track.
+Follow the path beside a green wire fence, until it reaches a concrete track.
 Turn left and then walk straight ahead between a hedge and metal fence beside a sports area.
-Follow this path, which leads straight ahead into a thick woodland, ignoring the drive which turns sharp right.
-Follow this long path, sometimes muddy in places, gently down for about half mile to a sharp bend where you turn right into a field.
+Follow the path which leads straight ahead into a thick woodland, ignoring the drive which turns sharp right.
+Follow this long path, sometimes muddy in places, gently down for about ½ mile (800m) to a sharp bend where you turn right into a field.

 Follow the path almost to the opposite corner of the field, but turn down to the left through a gap in the hedge/tree line.
 Turn right immediately towards and over a stile, into the woodlands of the Ridgehill Woodlands Estate.
 Walk downhill to the private gravel drive and almost immediately turn left on the footpath.